Generalized quasirandom properties of expanding graph sequencesedding: Conclusions

 \section{Conclusions}

 In course of proving equivalences between generalized quasirandom properties, we have characterized spectra and spectral subspaces of generalized quasirandom graphs; further, used a version of the expander mixing lemma to the $k$-cluster case and its certain converse.
 These theorems can give a hint for practitioners about the choice of the number of clusters.
 The original expander mixing lemma and its converse (for simple, regular graphs) treat the $k=1$ case only, whereas the Szemer\'edi regularity lemma applies to the worst case scenario: even if there is not an underlying cluster structure, we can find cluster pairs with small discrepancy with an enormously large $k$ (which does not depend on the number of vertices, it only depends on the discrepancy to be attained).
+The lemma also has constructive versions, and relations to spectra, see Szegedy~\cite{Szegedy}.
 Here we rather treat the intermediate case, and show that a moderate $k$ suffices if our graph has $k$ structural eigenvalues and a hidden $k$-cluster structure that can be revealed by spectral clustering tools.
 Under good clustering we generally understand clusters with small within- and between-cluster discrepancies.

-In~\cite{Bolla14b}, through rectangular matrices of nonnegative entries, we also considered the following particular cases, as for the structural eigenvalues of the normalized modularity matrix. \begin{itemize} \item When the $k-1$ largest absolute value eigenvalues of the normalized modularity matrix $\M_D$ are all positive, then the discrepancy minimizition also solves the minimum normalized cut problem.
-In this special situation, the optimal $k$-clustering favors so-called \textit{community structure}: $k$-partitions with `low' inter-cluster and `high' intra-cluster edge-densities, see~\cite{Newman}. \item When the $k-1$ largest absolute value eigenvalues of $\M_D$ are all negative, then the discrepancy minimizing $k$-clustering rather favors so-called \textit{anticommunity structure}: $k$-partitions of the vertices with `low' intra-cluster and `high' inter-cluster edge-densities, see~\cite{Newman}. \end{itemize}